Sajeev-D/Graphify/Task_list.md

 Calibrate for light mode and dark mode (Sajeev)

 Things to do:
-    - Get the LED to display the points of intersection
+    - Get the LED to display the points of intersection (Done)
         - 4 spaces will show the points of intersection
         - 1 space will show the which function is being shown
     - Create a fucntion to get the min and max of a quadratic curve
     - input - global array of coefficents of the qudratic curve output (Done)